 Novel Coronavirus (SARS-CoV-2; COVID-19)

 We are updating this page as frequently as we can.
-Los Angeles County is holding press briefings Monday, Wednesday and Friday at 1 p.m. and Gov. Gavin Newsom holds his daily pressers at noon.
+Los Angeles County is holding press briefings Monday and Wednesday at 1 p.m. and Gov. Gavin Newsom holds his daily pressers at noon.
 We will update as major announcements and safety information becomes available.

 What we know: